jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

 This allocates an array of booleans the same length as the input up front, which are usually stored as bytes in .NET.
 So in the common case, where you have a 32bit or 64bit pointer, int, or float, as your array element, it will allocate no more than 1/8 to 1/4 of your array size in extra data instead of 3x to 4x.
 Reducing GC pressure is a big win with garbage collected languages so that seemed like a good thing.
+There are some gotchas
+though:

-There are some gotchas though.
-The loops now both have branches in them, and they are branches that will sometimes be random, so branch prediction will miss them, and that will be slow.
-The performance advantage also shrinks compared to the core lib as the size of the array type shrinks.
+* The loops now both have branches in them.
+* The branch pattern that will sometimes be random, so branch prediction will miss them, which is slow.
+* The performance advantage goes negative compared to the original implementation as the size of the array type shrinks.

 So in cases where most things are filtered, and the distribution of elements is somewhat random as to whether they get filtered or not, performance was sometimes worse.
 Performance also differed in 32bit vs 64 bit builds, and on different machines.
 Benchmarking this was really hard because you have to account for different array type sizes, lengths, different distribution of filtering and amount of filtering.
 It didn't always win, and it was hard to decide if it was really better.

 Then [Asik](https://github.com/asik) suggested a solution which ended up being the final answer: